rkshiyaniya/Real-Time-Face-Mask-Detector/README.md

 * Then our trained serialized 'mask_detector.model' detect whether person wearing mask or not

-* Then show it as label to make real-time by OpenCV
+* Then rest of the work will be done by OpenCV as to label prediction and show live

 # Screenshots